'An Unimaginable Amount Of Hate': Producers Shame Bachelor Nation For 'Completely Inexcusable' Rachel Lindsay Bullying

 The Bachelor producers have broken their silence to condemn the harassment and bullying Rachel Lindsay has received from Bachelor Nation after her controversial interview with Chris Harrison — in which he defended Matt James' frontrunner contestant Rachael Kirkconnell after social media users allegedly found racially charged photos of her from 2018.

 Lindsay, 35 — who was the first Black lead in Bachelor and Bachelorette history — reportedly deleted her Instagram last week after being cyber bullied for confronting Harrison and his statements.

 “As Executive Producers of The Bachelor Franchise we would like to make it perfectly clear that any harassment directed towards Rachel Lindsay in the aftermath of her interview with Chris Harrison is completely inexcusable,” the Bachelor Nation Twitter account shared in a statement on Monday, March 1, during the "Women Tell All" episode.

 "Rachel has received an unimaginable amount of hate and has been subjected to severe online bullying, which, more often than not, has been rooted in racism.
 That is totally unacceptable," the statement continued.
 "Rachel has been an incredible advocate for our cast and we are grateful that she has worked tirelessly towards racial equity and inclusion."

 After the controversial interview, Harrison issued an apology to Lindsay and the public before sharing that he will temporarily be stepping aside as host to get "educated."
-Lindsay approved of the long-time host's decision to take time to ", what was wrong, and what he said in that interview."
+Lindsay approved of the long-time host's decision to take time to "understand what was done, what was wrong, and what he said in that interview."